TejasBishnoi21/wrong-mother-4289/frontend/README.md

-## Welcome user,
+# Welcome,

-# This game is built on ReactJs and TypeScript And Motion Framer
+## This game is built on ReactJs and TypeScript And Motion Framer

-# The game is designed to enhance the learning curve of kids in mathematics
+## The game is designed to enhance the learning curve of kids in mathematics

 # This the Collabroative Project of 4 Members
 1. Tejasvi Bishnoi